Stai attualmente utilizzando la modalità accessibilità su un dispositivo desktop. Disabilita la modalità accessibilità.

 Remuneration of executive personnel

-The Board’s statement on Management compensation policy is prepared in accordance with the public limited companies act 6-16a and includes the Company’s share option program, if any.
+The Board’s statement on Management compensation policy is prepared in accordance with the Public Companies Act 6-16a and includes the Company’s share option program, if any.
 The statement is presented at the Annual General Meeting.
-The principles of leadership remuneration in Norwegian Air Shuttle ASA are to stimulate a strong and lasting profit oriented culture.
+The principles of leadership remuneration in Norwegian Air Shuttle ASA are to stimulate a strong and lasting profit-oriented culture.
 The total compensation level should be competitive, however, not market leading compared to similar organizations.

 Information and communications